- Solar advice hub

 In this guide, we’ll explain why all of these factors should influence your decision, and count down the most powerful panels available to households at the moment.

-If you’re wondering how much you could save with a powerful solar & battery system, enter a few details below and we’ll generate a quick estimate.
+If you’re wondering how much you could save with a powerful solar & battery system, enter a few details below and we’ll provide an estimate.

 What are the most powerful solar panels?